ctron/rust-esp-container/README.md

 In order to build the project, run the following command:

-    docker run -ti -v $PWD:/build:z quay.io/ctron/rust-esp:latest
+    docker run -ti -v $PWD:/home/project:z quay.io/ctron/rust-esp:latest

 This will compile the ESP-IDF part, the rust part and finally convert it to an image which you can upload to your ESP.

 ## Uploading

-You can then upload the image using an `esptool` on any machnine.
-As it might be difficult to do this from inside the container, it is recommended to do this on the host system:
+You can then upload the image using the `flash-project` executable:

+    docker run -ti --device=/dev/ttyUSB0 -v $PWD:/home/project:z rust-esp32:latest flash-project

+If this doesn't work or you need to use differnt tool it might be easier to upload the image via `esptool` from the host machine.
+To do this call:

     esptool write_flash 0x10000 esp-app.bin